 Limit Sun Exposure

 Sun exposure is one of the causes of blemishes and dark spots.
 It also accelerates aging, leading to the formation of wrinkles and fine lines.
 UVA and UVB rays also worsen acne and damage skin cells.
-For a brighter, healthier complexion, avoid exposure to sun.
+For a brighter, healthier complexion, avoid exposure to the sun.

 Include Aloe Vera in Your Beauty Routine

 Aloe vera has been used for centuries as a natural remedy for skin blemishes.
-Depending on your preferences, you can either purchase aloe vera gel, or squeeze the leaves of an aloe vera plant and apply its juice on your face and neck.
+Depending on your preferences, you can either purchase aloe vera gel or squeeze the leaves of an aloe vera plant and apply its juice on your face and neck.